ArenaTD-Wiki/ArenaCleaner/README.md

 3. Save your edits. <br>
 4. Press Ctrl-Shift-R, ⌘-Shift-R on a Mac, to bypass cache.<br>
 5. You should see the new look.<br>

+#Removal

+Simply delete the code you copied into your Global/Local CSS, and save.